 Discover Our Universe public lecture is a series of free and engaging presentations on astrophysics, designed for the general public and students above 9th grade, and open to all.
 Given by KIPAC astrophysicists and occasionally external speakers, these lectures are now occurring on a monthly basis in 2022 and offered in a hybrid format.
 You are welcome to join us either online or in-person!
 If you are interested in checking out our past virtual lectures, please visit the KIPAC YouTube page.

-With access to the 24-inch telescope at the Stanford Student Observatory and a number of digital telescopes (eVscopes) and optical telescopes, KIPAC is developing regular, in-person stargazing parties that will introduce the public to the beautiful night sky.
+With access to the 24-inch telescope at the Stanford Student Observatory and a number of digital telescopes (eVscopes) and optical telescopes, KIPAC offers regular, in-person stargazing parties that will introduce the public to the beautiful night sky.
 In addition, we also offer telescope viewing opportunities during astronomical events (solar and lunar eclipses, planet transits, etc.).
 Save the date for our partial solar eclipse viewing on October 14, 2023 on the Stanford campus!
-Details will be announced soon.

 The Stanford Program for Inspiring the Next Generation of Women in Physics (SPINWIP) is a 3-week virtual summer program to get high-school girls excited about Physics.
 Organized by KIPAC and the Stanford Physics Department, this program aims to provide participants with an overview of major subareas of Physics, hands-on experience in computer programing, and opportunities to closely interact with undergraduate students, graduate students, and faculty.
 The program is completely free to participants, and we strongly encourage students from disadvantaged backgrounds to apply.
-Application for SPINWIP 2023 will open on January 30, 2023.
+Application for SPINWIP 2023 has now closed.

 Every year we invite the local community to join our Open House to learn more about the Universe and the exciting discoveries we have made.
 Co-hosted by both KIPAC and the SLAC National Laboratory, the event offers immersive science-learning experiences through interactive exhibits, live demonstrations, workshops, lectures, mini tours, with refreshments and giveaways provided!
 Activities at Community Day are suitable for a wide range of ages and levels; families with kids are especially encouraged to attend.
-We look forward to seeing you at the in-person Community Day on April 15, 2023 (Saturday; COVID permitting) to celebrate the 20th birthday of KIPAC!
+Thank you all for joining us at the Community Day on April 15, 2023 to celebrate the 20th birthday of KIPAC!